 In the academic term following a student's last course, the Academic Department certifies that the student has completed all requirements for graduation.
 Once certified, verification of student status on financial obligations is completed by the Finance Department.
-Upon clearance, the Registrar submits the candidates' names to the Board of Directors for approval of the degree award.
-Once conferred, a diploma indicating the degree is issued.
+Upon clearance, a diploma indicating the degree is issued.